-In much of the world, talk of colonialism conjures up images of a rapidly fading past.
+In much of the world, talk of colonialism conjures up images of a distant past.
 But the process of decolonization that marked so much of world history in the middle and latter parts of the 20th century is not yet over.
 As we approach the end of the Third (yes, third!)
 International Decade for the Eradication of Colonialism, let’s take a closer look at what the United Nations is doing to achieve its promise of decolonization.

 What is "decolonization" and why are we still talking about it?

 The birth of the United Nations 75 years ago was part of a fundamental transformation of the way the world was governed.
 In 1945, some 750 million people, nearly a third of the world’s population at the time, lived in territories that were dependent on colonial powers.
 Since 1945, more than 80 former colonies have gained their independence.
-Decolonization, which changed the face of the planet, represents one of the UN’s first great success.
+Decolonization, which changed the face of the planet, represents one of the UN’s first great successes.

 But the process of decolonization is not finished.
 There are still 17 Non-Self-Governing Territories (NSGTs), with a total population of 1.6 million people.
 The last NSGT to change its status was Timor-Leste, which in 2002 became the first new sovereign state of the 21st century, following three years of UN transitional administration.